 Oregon Executive MBA students will receive textbook ISBNs for their courses, prior to the start of each term.
 Using the ISBNs, students are welcome to order textbooks in the formats that best suit their learning styles, with the freedom to procure them from a variety of sites and locations.

 NOTE: Students who do not wish to purchase textbooks themselves may opt into a book ordering service provided by the Oregon Executive MBA.
-The service costs $4,000 over the 20-month program, and provides hard-copy textbooks only.
+The service costs $2,000 over the 20-month program.

 How to Pay